 - Annual updating of our employer resource directory that provides a one stop shop for employers to locate and access economic and workforce development programs as well as training and education programs available to them.
-The directory also connects employers to area secondary schools where they can collaborate to address career pipeline concerns.
-The directory is updated on a regular basis and shared with all employers in the region. - Customer Centered Design Workforce Solutions will continue to put the customer in the center of the design for all programs and services we offer in collaboration with other service providers including economic development agencies, education providers and other community and faith-based organizations. - Continue to identify untapped labor pools such as the Substance Use Disorder (SUD) population and those currently or formerly incarcerated.
-Through these efforts we will continue to identify funding sources to assist in these initiative as we did for our work with the SUD Population.
-We Creating a holistic ecosystem to serve those with Substance Use Disorder (SUD) PROSPER from Recovery to Career
+The directory also connects employers to area secondary schools where they can collaborate to address career pipeline concerns. - Customer Centered Design Workforce Solutions will continue to put the customer in the center of the design for all programs and services we offer in collaboration with other service providers including economic development agencies, education providers and other community and faith-based organizations.